Skip to Content

 • Breeding Potential: For some horses, especially those with a successful racing career or desirable pedigree, breeding can offer another avenue for return on investment.

-• Resale Value: The resale value of a racehorse can vary greatly.
-Factors like age, health, and racing record play a significant role in determining its value at the end of its racing career.
+• Resale Value: A racehorse’s resale value can vary greatly.
+Age, health, and racing record significantly determine its value at the end of its career.

 What was the most expensive horse ever sold?